-Quality management is a system which ensures that the quality in the process, product or services provided are according to the standard.
-At present quality, is king.
 The major elements of the quality management, are quality assurance and quality control.
 Quality Assurance, assures that the right production process is performed in the right manner.
 Quality Control, on the other hand, ensures that the product will match the requisite standard.
 While the former stresses on preventing from defects, the latter concentrates on identifying the defects.

 Content: Quality Assurance Vs Quality Control